Ellezique/Full-Stack-App-PART-A/README.md

 Provides multiple user stories that use ‘persona, what and why’ that outline meaningful features of project.
 Shows evidence of user story revision and refinement.

 ### R5: WIREFRAMES
 Wireframes were prepared using Balsamiq Wireframes.

+Desktop and mobile versions are provided below, whilst tablet version is only provided where the design differs.

 **A. Early Beginnings version**
 ![Core app wireframes: Early Beginnings version](docs/draft_wireframes.png)